Quentin18/newspapers/index.md

 - proportion republicain et democrate? analyser et comparer!-->

 ### The most frequent words
 During the entire analysis, we tried to oppose two major parties: the Republican one and the Democratic one.
-We assumed that the parties distinguish themsleves through the words that are used, the subjects that are adressed and how they are addressed.
-Therefore, we highlighted the differences in the words that were used the most in the two major opposing parties.
+We assumed that the parties distinguish themselves through the words that are used, the subjects that are adressed and how they're addressed.
+Therefore, we are first interested in seeing which words are the most used for each party.
+Are they different?
+Are some words significant for the party?

 <!-- Figure: Wordcloud for each newspaper -->
 <img class="image" src="images/wordclouds/wordcloud_democratic_party.svg" alt="Wordcloud Democratic Party" />